Almost local metrics on shape space of hypersurfaces in n-space: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Many procedures in science, engineering, and medicine produce data in the form of shapes of point clouds in $\mathbb R^n$.
 If one expects such a cloud to follow roughly a submanifold of a certain type in $\mathbb R^n$, then it is of utmost importance to describe the space of all possible submanifolds of this type (we call it a shape space hereafter) and equip it with a significant metric which is able to distinguish special features of the shapes.
-Most of the metrics used today in data analysis and computer vision are of an ad-hoc and naive nature; one embeds shape space in some Hilbert space or Banach space and uses the distance therein.
-Shortest paths are then line segments, but they leave shape space quickly.
+Almost local metrics are a contribution towards this aim.

-Riemannian metrics on shape space itself are a better solution.
-They lead to geodesics, to curvature and diffusion.
-Eventually one also needs statistics on shape space like means of clustered subsets of data (called Karcher means on Riemannian manifolds) and standard deviations.
-Here curvature will play an essential role; statistics on Riemannian manifolds seems hopelessly underdeveloped just now.
+This paper benefited from discussions with David Mumford, Hermann Schichl, who taught us about the use of AMPL, Johannes Wallner and Tilak Ratnanather.
+Parts of this paper can be found in the Ph.D. thesis of Martin Bauer \cite{Bauer2010}.